philthefeel/rnaseqanalysisTest/README.md

-RNA-Seq Analysis of two samples in order to compare the differential expressed genes
+RNA-Seq Analysis of two samples in order to perform differential expression analysis and gene enrichment analysis